 A local antique dealer said this could have been intended for a linen press as this style was often used to store linens (and many times had a pull out shelf like your item) and was used in a formal dining room/area.

 He also said the french sometimes called this style a men's armoire as most men's items were folded (even shirts) and placed in drawers or on shelves.

 It seems a chifforobe generally always has a rod for hanging clothes (either top/side) and gets part of its name from "wardrobe".
 As wardrobe always seem to mean "hanging" area.

 Here is an except from a furniture appraiser (from Antique Road show): Both the armoire and the chifforobe are tall, wooden, stand-alone cupboards featuring shelves for storage.
 They can be moved around as needed, unlike a traditional closet.
 The most significant difference lies in their configurations.
-An armoire -- also known as a wardrobe -- typically has two doors that open to a spacious storage area on top, with several shelves lining the bottom half of the cupboard.
-Armoires sometimes also feature a couple of long drawers underneath the top cupboard.

 If you need a professional opinion as to the style or value you can get a free appraisal from several well known auction houses.
 Be sure to give them as much information as you can find - such as; markings on back or under drawers - dimensions - and any other information such as how it became in your possession - parents/purchase (when and where) with dates/city/state.

 I got this beautiful bed for free.
 Does anyone know who the manufacturer is and what age it may be?

 This one by Kincaid looks similar and is listed for $1350:

 I would look for a manufacturer mark on the back of the bed.
 These beds are usually mahogany or cherry and are over $1000.